-- 1. Maximum Cable length now 10 meters, will consider reducing to 5 meters if needed. - Connection established by current CAN signal.
-Laser emission can be controlled to prevent eye damage. - 3.
-Two links required to support both cable connector orientations. - 4.
-Low cost cable might suggest PCF cable 200/230um?
+- 1. Maximum Cable length now 10 meters, will consider reducing to 5 meters if needed. - 2.
+Connection established by current CAN signal.
+No power above 100uw is exposed without connection to load detected. - 3.
+Two links required to support both cable connector orientations.

+- 4. Low cost cable might suggest PCF cable 200/230um?
 Drawing shows 500um buffer outline.

-- 5. Cable must be passive.

-- 6. Emitter and detector to be in devices.

-- 7. 650 or 850 nm possible

-- 8. Hopefully future growth

-- 9. Make use of current established technology and existing components as much as possible.

-- 10. Low cost is a goal

-- 11. The CAN bus and probe provide mated connector detection to enable laser, no exposed laser.

-- 12. There is a spare CAN header bit to indicate optical capabilities
+Other option are welcome. - 5.
+Cable must be passive. - 6.
+Emitter and detector to be in devices. - 7.
+650 or 850 nm possible - 8.
+Hopefully future growth potential available - 9.
+Make use of current established technology and existing components as much as possible. - 10.
+Low cost is a goal - 11.
+The CAN bus and probe provide mated connector detection to enable laser, no exposed laser hazard. - 12.
+There is a spare CAN header bit to indicate optical capabilities in device.